punitpatel214/design-patterns/README.md

    issue we can caheck **instance of**  check using if condition which again break Open/Close Condition.
 So in above scanario, No Relation required between Square and Rectangle.

+   Another example of Cat should not derived from pet animal, some cats(wild cat) are not pet animal.
-   Another example of Toy Duck should not derived from Duck, It look like Duck, Quack like Duck but requires battery.
+   Toy Duck should not derived from Duck, It look like Duck, Quack like Duck but requires battery.

 4. **I**nterface Segregation Principle : Client should not be forced to depend upon interface that they don't use.